andreas-prouza/ibm-i-build/README.md

     Automatically sync when source is saved.<br/>
     So no need to do some extra sync.

 * Command Runner

     To trigger the sync manually (e.g. if I switch branch) using:<br/> STRG+P --> Select: Run Command --> Select: Run Build (summary output)

+* WSL (for Windows only)

+    Since we use the Windows Subsystem for Linux (WSL) to synchronize the source to our IBM i, we need this extension to make our Windows path linux like.

 You can just use the ```.vscode/settings.json``` from this project.<br/>
-Don't forget to change hostname and user.
+Don't forget to change:
+* hostname
+* (user ... not necessary if you use the ```~/.ssh/config```)
+* IFS target directory

+Notice: Tthe standard terminal is set to ```Command Prompt``` for this project in the ```.vscode/settings.json```.

 ### Let's run the build
-Use STRG+P. When you start typing "run command" you should get correct list to select the "Run Command" extension.
+Use CTRL+SHIFT+P. When you start typing "run command" you should get correct list to select the "Run Command" extension.

 ![run-command](docs/assets/run-command.png)